ppryanichek/100-days-of-code/log.md

 Also learned the differences between Atomic and Volatile variables.

+### Day 18: October 31, Thursday

+**Today`s Progress**: I started studying File class in Java and decided to make a CLI task tracker.

+At the moment I realized adding and writing task object to file.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)